 Studio BBPR Versatile ‘Spazio’ Table

+In 1954, Olivetti, the Italian office equipment manufacturer, hired BBPR to design their New York showroom on Fifth Avenue and to create their first series of office furniture, called Spazio (1959/60).
+This line included chairs, desks, shelving, and cabinet systems, just like the one shown here.
 This ‘Spazio’ table can be used as breakfast, side or writing table.
-The olive green fabric tabletop rests on four legs that are connected via horizontal slats, meeting in a metal board in the middle.
-This table shows the typical characteristics of the ‘Spazio’ line that BBPR designed with great eye for proportions, textures and colors.
-The 'Spazio' series was designed by Studio BBPR for Olivetti in 1960.
-It won the Compasso d'Oro Award in 1962.
+The olive green fabric tabletop rests on four legs that are connected via horizontal slats to the metal board in the middle.
+The 'Spazio' won the Compasso d'Oro Award in 1962.
 Today the desk of the 'Spazio' series is featured in MoMA permanent collection.

 VAT within the EU: When buying or delivering an item within the EU, VAT usually applies and will be added.